Vladimir Stanimirović

 Vladimir Stanimirović (Šabac, Kingdom of Serbia, 8 December 1881 – Belgrade, Yugoslavia, 6 February 1956) was a Serbian lawyer, poet, writer and translator.
 He also made a name for himself as a war poet.

 Biography

 As a high school student, he graduated top of his class at the Šabac gymnasium in 1895.
-He went to Law School in Belgrade's Grandes écoles where he graduated summa cum laude.
+He went to Law School in Belgrade's Velika škola where he graduated summa cum laude.
 He was one of the founders of the magazine Slovenski jug.
 During the Great War, he was a correspondent of the newspaper Srpska Novine in Corfu.
 Nowadays, he is best remembered for Izgnanici: albanska odiceja (Akcionarska Štamparija, 1924) and Kniga stihova (Vreme, 1920).